b02860de585071a2/dbus-broker/Reliability.md

 ## Replies

-A method call receives a reply if and only if the NO_REPLY_EXPECTED flag is set.
+A method call receives a reply if and only if the NO_REPLY_EXPECTED flag is unset.
 Either from the destination peer or from the driver itself in case an error occurred, or the destination disconnected without ever sending a reply.
 No other message type ever receives a reply.